ettorepuccetti/terrarossa/NOTES.md

 ### Auth0

-New app under `terrarossa.auth0.` provider
+New app under `terrarossa-demo.auth0.` tenant.

 Get this values to be saved as Vercel secrets:

 - `AUTH0_CLIENT_ID`